bcg347/bcg347-overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from glyphicons
-- xUpdate the styles for forms
+- x Update the styles for forms

 ## Refactor TODOS:
-- Refactor post/_form for admin user with status
+- x Refactor post/_form for admin user with status